What is Applied Behavior (ABA) Analysis Therapy?

 Once the therapist has analysed how the child performs tasks, this information is used to make other tasks easier for the particular child by breaking them down into steps that will be easily understood by the child.

-Through this model, the therapist takes what the child has learned in one instance and apply it to other instances.
+Through this model, the therapist takes what the child has learned in one instance and applies it to other instances.
 For example, If a child knows how to say the alphabet when singing it, the child psychologist can take their knowledge of the alphabet and try to apply it to teaching the child to spell out their name.

 Children with special needs benefit the most from personalized and special assistance.
 Therapists who use applied behaviour analysis use these particular techniques and others that help make children who need a little more help independent, well adjusted and happy adults.